English

 Definition

 Client-Specific AUM (Assets Under Management) refers to the total market value of assets that a financial institution or advisor manages on behalf of individual clients.
-This metric is crucial as it not only reflects the financial health of a firm but also indicates how well it caters to the unique needs of its clients.
+This metric is crucial as it reflects not only the financial health of a firm but also its capability to cater to the unique needs of its clients.
+The growth of Client-Specific AUM can indicate a firm’s effectiveness in client retention and acquisition, making it a vital statistic for both clients and advisors.

 Components of Client-Specific AUM